- Admissions & Financial Aid

 Students should see an advisor when they have questions regarding:

-choosing a Liberal Arts double major, minor, or immersion
+- a liberal arts double major, minor, or immersion